ept/spake2-signal/README.md

-  For example, if Alice is a member of a group and she has just established a Signal protocol session with Bob, Alice can now add Bob's public key to the group, which will allow every other member of the group to establish a direct Signal session with Bob without having to perform another password exchange.
+  For example, if Alice is a member of a group and she has just established a Signal protocol session with Bob, Alice can now add Bob's public key to the group, which will allow every other member of the group to establish a direct Signal session with Bob without having to perform another PAKE handshake.

 The code of this prototype is in `index.html`.
+It doesn't work if you just open the file locally in a web browser, because browsers won't load WebAssembly files locally.
+Instead you have to run a minimal web server to serve it on localhost.
+For example, run `python -m SimpleHTTPServer` and then open http://localhost:8000/ in your web browser.
+The page is blank; open the JavaScript console to see the output.

-It uses a Rust implementation of SPAKE2 compiled to WebAssembly, and the [JavaScript implementation of libsignal-protocol](https://github.com/signalapp/libsignal-protocol-javascript).
+This prototype uses a Rust implementation of SPAKE2 compiled to WebAssembly, and the [JavaScript implementation of libsignal-protocol](https://github.com/signalapp/libsignal-protocol-javascript).
 Most of the code of the prototype only really exists in order to satisfy libsignal-protocol's rather obtuse and poorly-documented API.

-This is a proof-of-concept prototype that has not undergone any review or testing, or verification.
+This is a proof-of-concept prototype that has not undergone any review, testing, or verification.
 Use it at your own risk under the terms of the [MIT license](https://opensource.org/licenses/MIT), with no warranty whatsoever.